Julynx/markdown_convert_explorer/README.md

 ## Uninstalling

-To remove the entries from the right click menu, download [<kbd> ↓ uninstall.reg </kbd>](https://github.com/Julynx/markdown_convert_explorer/releases/download/1.0/uninstall.reg) from this repository and double click it.
+To remove the entries from the right click menu, download [<kbd> ↓ uninstall.reg </kbd>](https://github.com/Julynx/markdown_convert_explorer/releases/download/1.0/uninstall.reg) and double click it.

 If you also wish to uninstall `markdown-convert`, run the following command: